 Take a step back in time, back to when you were young.
 Most of us have memories of either our parent’s garden or our grandparents, and tapping into these magical moments can remind you of some of the benefits of gardening for children.
 There is much to be learned from gardening and many of the benefits are life lessons in addition to gardening skills.
 Here some lasting benefits of gardening with kids and we as adults can often reap these same benefits!

-5 Benefits of Gardening For Children
+The Many Benefits of Gardening For Children

-Magical Garden Memories
+Make Magical Garden Memories

 There’s no doubt that children find gardens a magical place.
-From Narnia, to Tom’s midnight garden, even Charlie and the Chocolate factory, all of these kids books classics feature landscapes of mystery and intrigue where young ones can play and discover, build and create because they are truly wonderful places to make memories and exercise our imaginations.
+From Narnia, to Tom’s midnight garden, even Charlie and the Chocolate factory, all of these kids books classics feature landscapes of mystery and intrigue where young ones can play and discover, build and create because gardens are truly wonderful places to make memories and exercise our imaginations.

 Primarily you must be enthusiastic, if you can make it sound exciting, your child will hop on board and wonder what all the fuss is about.
 Telling tales and explaining in a simple way will ensure they stay captivated until the garden has them in its influential clutches.

-Start small with easy garden plants that don’t take a long time to grow.
+Start small with easy garden food crops that don’t take a long time to grow.
 The key is to remember that children are, by nature, impatient.
 So planting bulbs in the autumn to be ready for the spring would see their interest wane immediately.
 While it is a good project, it is not an ideal solo introduction to gardening.
 Cress and sprouts are ideal, at this time of the year you can sow seeds indoors on cotton wool, giving them a taste for organic gardening, and helping them to produce something which is fit to eat.

 Learn The Value Of Hard Work